What Does it Take to Be a Geographic Information Systems Technician?

 Becoming a Geographic Information Systems Technician

-What work experience do I need to become a Geographic Information Systems Technician?
+What education or degrees do I need to become a Geographic Information Systems Technician?

 Those thinking about becoming a Geographic Information Systems Technician might also be interested in the following careers: